Learn more about Adderall, what are its uses, what are the side effects, and what are the signs of addictions when misused.

 - Addiction

 These side effects are generally considered mild and may simply require an Adderall dosage change.
-Always speak with your medical provider if any Adderall side effects are experienced, and most especially if they worsen or persist.
+Always speak with your medical provider if you experience any of these side effects, especially if they worsen or persist.

-Long-term side effects of taking Adderall remain relatively unknown, but studies show that for the most part, Adderall use is safe.
-Some newer studies indicate the earlier use of Adderall, especially in childhood, may contribute to changes in the brain pathways.
-The impact of these changes is not fully understood and studies remain inconclusive.
-Research is ongoing to ensure the safety of all those taking Adderall.2
+Long-term side effects of taking Adderall remain relatively unknown, but studies show that, for the most part, Adderall has a good safety profile.
+Some newer studies indicate that the earlier Adderall is initiated, especially in childhood, the more it may contribute to changes in the brain pathways.
+The impact of these changes is not fully understood.
+Therefore, research is ongoing to ensure the safety of all those taking the medication.2

 Adderall Addiction